watch winders, and horological books, as well as providing Expert Watch Repair and Restoration Services that are second to none. We also publish

 1. Print out our Watch Repair Form.

 2. Call our toll free number (1.866.997.6539) to obtain a Repair Authorization Number.
 At this time we will ask you a few questions about the watch and give you an "estimated price" for the work we will be performing based on the information you provide.
+We will then email you a FREE Prepaid and Fully-Insured Fed-ex Shipping Label.

 Q: I noticed on the Watch Repair Form that you want me to ship my watch to "InfoQuest Publishing, Inc." Why am I shipping it to a publishing company?